Saint-Pol-de-Léon Cathedral: Last Judgement window

-Window.
-Christ's condemnation and the climb to Golgotha.
+Window of Christ's condemnation and the climb to Golgotha.

-Window dates to 1872 and is by Lobin of Tours.
+The window dates to 1872 and is by Lobin of Tours.
 It is inscribed at the base "SACERDOTES LEON...
 FRAIRES IN X HOC MATRI...
 FERUNT DONUM".
 It is part of the "Passion du Christ" series and depicts Christ's condemnation and the climb to Golgotha.
 Note Veronica with her veil and Jesus struggling to carry the cross.